janspoerer/janspoerer.github.io/_posts/2022-10-23-nlpjourney-10-of-75 copy.markdown

 ## What Happened Since Last Week?

-I re-read a [paper (FinBERT, by Yang, Uy, Huang from 2020)](https://arxiv.org/abs/2006.08097) that I may cite in research.
-To my delight, I noticed that since I last read this paper, I understood **much** more.
+I re-read a [paper (FinBERT, by Yang, Uy, Huang from 2020)](https://arxiv.org/abs/2006.08097) that I may cite in our research.
+To my delight, I noticed that since I last read this paper, I understand **much** more.

 It's always good to see that one is making progress.